Mark Potter (judge): Cases and administration

 In July 2006, Potter ruled against Celia Kitzinger and Sue Wilkinson, a lesbian couple who had married in Canada, in their case to have their same-sex partnership recognised as marriage under English law.

 Potter held that, in withholding from same-sex partnerships the title and status of marriage, Parliament had not interfered with or failed to recognise the right of same-sex couples to respect for their private or family life; nor had it discriminated against same-sex couples in declining to alter the deep-rooted and almost universal recognition of marriage as a union between a man and woman.
 He granted permission to appeal; but no appeal was brought.

 In 2009, following a government consultation on increasing transparency in the family courts system, Potter presided over the implementation of new rules allowing media access to family proceedings, hitherto private and confidential, subject to certain restrictions.

 Life

-Potter is a Trustee of Somerset House in London, and also of Great Ormond Street Hospital for children.
+Potter was a Trustee of Somerset House in London, and also of Great Ormond Street Hospital for children.
 He is married and has two sons.